Swebwite/2026SE.Jasper.L_Learn_Python/2-Loops/2-Loops.md

 ## Dictionary of Terms

-1. Loop
+1. Loop - Repeat a function
-2. Interate
+2. Iterate - Repeat a certain number of times or until condition is met
-3. While loop
+3. While loop - Repeat while statement is true
-4. Do While loop
+4. Do While loop - Constantly runs while statement is true
-5. For loop
+5. For loop - Repeats for a variable
-6. For Each loop
+6. For Each loop - Repeats for each item in a variable
-7. Interupt
+7. Interupt - Stop a loop
-8. Decrement
+8. Decrement - Decreases by an increment
-9. Increment
+9. Increment - Increases by an increment
-10. Does not
+10. Does not - A condition is not met
-11. Array (called a list in Python)
+11. Array (called a list in Python) - A list of items stored as variables and sorted by another variable
-12. Length
+12. Length - Number of items in a list
-13. Dictionary
+13. Dictionary - Collection of keys and values
-14. Key
+14. Key - The identifier or number of a value
-15. value
+15. value - a variable in a list or dict
-16. Abstraction
+16. Abstraction - Making code look neater by hiding long strings of complex code

 ## Problems